nabajitdey/mcp-autogen/README.md

 # MCP with Autogen 🎯

-This is an async multi-agent demo that connects an LLM client to one or more MCP (Model Context Protocol) tool servers.
-It demonstrates using Assistant agents backed by different MCP toolsets (HTTP/SSE and stdio-based adapters) and a UserProxy agent, orchestrated via a SelectorGroupChat with streaming Console output. 🚀
+This is a very basic implementation of an multi-agent system that connects an Autogen LLM client to one or more MCP (Model Context Protocol) tool servers.
+You can use it as blueprint for making your MCP workflow from scratch. 🚀

 ## Features ✨
 - Connect to streamable HTTP/SSE MCP servers to discover and call tools. 🌐